Recently I surprised the hell out of myself and beat 16,659 other people to win Warrior Dash.

 The majority of my running is in Rock Creek Park – full of hills, mud, dirt, rocks, roots, and dangerous footing.
 After nearly four years of running there almost every day I can fly over gnarly trails.
 It takes practice to get good at it and increase your confidence level.
 Plus it’s a helluva lot more fun!

 1. Run a lot – endurance is always king.
 There’s a reason I beat over 16,000 other runners in Warrior Dash and it has nothing to do with my strength or agility.
 I was just a better runner.

-If you want a more detailed guide on how to train for (and compete) in an obstacle race like Warrior Dash, check out the report on the Universal Truths of obstacle course training here – it’s free.
+If you want more details on how to train for (and compete) in an obstacle race like Warrior Dash, check out the report on the Universal Truths of obstacle course training here – it’s free.

 See, Warrior Dash doesn’t attract runners.
 With a 10+ hour party post-race, Miller Lite tall boys, and a costume contest there are a lot of people who just want to have fun.
 There’s nothing wrong with that – but it’s also an opportunity to grab some glory.
 Train like a runner and you’ll dominate a Warrior Dash.

 If you’re intimidated to jump into your first adventure race, don’t be.
 Most people were not runners and are a lot more inexperienced on the race course than you.
 Warrior Dash is accessible to anyone with even a moderate level of general fitness.

 But if you want even more ways to train for Warrior Dash (and maybe even win!), check out the free report on obstacle races here.

 And here are a few quick ways to start:

 - Run a cross country race.
 The varying terrain, uneven surface, and hills will definitely prepare you for Warrior Dash.